Skip to main content

 The Estrogen Equation Balancing a Critical Hormone

 As discussed, testosterone converts to estradiol.
 An unmonitored protocol completely ignores this critical metabolic process.
-If the rate of aromatization is high, elevated estradiol levels can lead to such as gynecomastia (the development of male breast tissue), water retention, and mood volatility.
+If the rate of aromatization is high, elevated estradiol levels can lead to side effects such as gynecomastia (the development of male breast tissue), water retention, and mood volatility.

 To manage this, a clinician may prescribe an aromatase inhibitor (AI) like Anastrozole.
 However, the use of an AI requires its own careful monitoring.
 Driving estradiol levels too low is equally detrimental.
 Low estradiol is linked to decreased bone mineral density, adverse changes in cholesterol levels (lower HDL, higher LDL), joint pain, and low libido.